 In this video you will hear from child protection staff working in refugee camps in the district of Shire in the North of Ethiopia.
 These refugee camps are under the management of the Government of Ethiopia’s department of Administration for Refugee and Returnee Affairs (ARRA).
 ARRA is supported by the UN Refugee Agency UNHCR.

 We first hear from Addis Adam who is the Child Protection Team Leader for the NGO Norwegian Refugee Council (NRC).
 Addis explains how unaccompanied and separated children in foster care or kinship care are each provided a case worker - a social worker.
 In the film you will see social workers - the case workers - visiting children in foster care and kinship care and their carers.
 They visit the children and their carers on a regular basis - on average three times a week - to continuously assess and review the protection and welfare of each child.
 Addis also speaks of the importance of training case workers in such subjects as case management, psychosocial concerns, and protection risks including Gender Based Violence (GBV).
+As well as their initial coaching case workers receive further training as well as a lot of guidance and careful supervision.
 We also hear about the use of UNHCR processes including Best Interest Assessment and Best Interest Determination.

 In addition, we hear from Zibihel Hagus, Senior Child Protection Officer for Innovative Humanitarian Solutions.
 Zibihel talks about the competences case workers - in this instance social workers - should have.